Coronavirus (COVID-19) Update

 Coronavirus: What Older Adults Need To Know

+March 9, 2020 -- PLOWS Council on Aging convened an important presentation and discussion led by Dr. Michael Ison.
 The live video conference reached more than 250 professionals from area hospitals, healthcare groups, community based organizations and municipalities about approaches and measures to consider when preparing for a potential outbreak.
-He emphasized the need to follow guidance from the Centers for Disease and Control Prevention, the importance to develop an infectious disease outbreak response plan to protect employees, clients and visitors, and the need to remain flexible as this situation changes day-to-day.
 Special thanks to Dr. Ison and our event partners, the Coordinated Care Alliance, Illinois Health and Hospital Association and Moraine Valley Community College for collaborating with us so quickly to benefit others in the community.

-Check out our YouTube page for a recording of the presentation
+Visit our YouTube page for a recording of the presentation:

 Home-Delivered Meals Available